Here is the question every faculty member needs to answer: Does your assignment still measure what it claims to measure when a student uses AI?

 Study: Pilot, Gather Data, Revise

 After the assignment runs, gather evidence about whether the design achieved its purpose.
-Collect student performance data (rubric score distributions), review process artifacts (prompt logs, decision rationales), gather targeted student feedback ("What did you learn because of AI, not just with AI?"), look for metacognitive indicators, and run an equity check to see if any student group struggled with access or tool availability.
+Collect student performance data (rubric score distributions), review process artifacts (prompt logs, decision rationales), gather targeted student feedback ("What did the AI interaction specifically teach you about the course material?"), look for metacognitive indicators, and run an equity check to see if any student group struggled with access or tool availability.

 Then ask the hard revision questions: Did the task elicit the target thinking?
 Did students over-rely on AI despite the design safeguards?
 Which rubric dimensions actually captured learning?
 Were the AI literacy scaffolds sufficient?
 What surprised you about how students used AI?

 Theory is necessary but insufficient.
-Here are four fully worked examples showing how ARAD 2.0 transforms traditional assignments that AI has rendered vulnerable.
+Here are five fully worked examples, each illustrating a different mode or architectural pattern, showing how ARAD 2.0 transforms traditional assignments that AI has rendered vulnerable.

-Example 1: Composition / Essay Writing (AI-Integrated, AI Sandwich Pattern)
+Example 1: Composition / Essay Writing (AI-Collaborative, AI Sandwich Pattern)

 Traditional assignment: "Write a 1,500-word essay analyzing the effectiveness of current climate change policy."

 Why it is vulnerable: AI can generate this in seconds.
-The assignment evaluates a product, not student thinking.
+The assignment evaluates a product while leaving the student's thinking invisible.

 ARAD 2.0 Redesign: